Copper IUD and libido: facts, myths, and real experiences

 Our advice if you have a copper IUD and your libido is fluctuating

-Listen to yourself: You're the only one who can feel what's happening in your body.
-Trust yourself, and if you don't feel listened to or taken seriously, seek a second medical opinion!
-You have the right to withdraw or switch back to a different pill, for example.
-There is a way to live better! 💌
+Listen to yourself: you're the only one who knows what's going on in your body.
+Trust yourself , and if you don't feel listened to or taken seriously, seek a second medical opinion!

-Explore other forms of pleasure : masturbation , slow sex , massages , sex toys , etc. ( our vibrators are waiting for you 🔥)
+Try a suitable lubricant if you experience dryness or discomfort during intercourse.
+Explore other forms of pleasure: masturbation , slow sex , massages , sex toys , etc.

-Change your contraception if needed .
+Change your contraception if needed.
 There's no wrong decision when it's aligned with your needs.

 At Puissante, we advocate for desiring, free, and informed bodies.
 We remind you that sexual pleasure is a right.
 And that your contraceptive method should never extinguish your inner fire.
 Reclaim your power over your body!